Days from Brexit crunch meeting, Britain's May calls for unity

 The stakes are indeed high.
 May is under pressure from businesses in Britain and EU officials to come up with a workable plan for Brexit, one that allows trade to continue unhindered and prevents a hard border on the island of Ireland.

+“We urgently need clarity about every aspect of the future relationship between the EU and the UK,” Dutch Prime Minister Mark Rutte said after meeting May on Tuesday.
+May is due to meet German Chancellor Angela Merkel on Thursday.

-After Brussels issued a final warning last week, Adam Marshall, director general of the British Chambers of Commerce (BCC), again called on the government to offer some clarity, saying “business patience is reaching breaking point”.
+Brussels issued May a final warning last week and patience among companies “is reaching breaking point”, according to Adam Marshall, director general of the British Chambers of Commerce (BCC).

 May’s finance minister, Philip Hammond, agreed that such a decision was urgent.
 “We need to make progress,” he told parliament.